Numatic’s Henry vacuum cleaner goes cordless – Which? News

 A familiar face in many British households, Numatic’s iconic Henry vacuum cleaner has joined the likes of Dyson and Bosch by going cordless.
-We’ll be putting him through our vacuum cleaner tests soon, but for now, here’s all you need to know about the new Henry.
+Here’s all you need to know about the new Henry.

-The cordless Henry HVB160 vacuum has just landed in stores.
-With the same old jolly red smiling face, it looks very similar to the old plug-in version, but there’s a battery pack where the power cord used to be.
+With the same old jolly red smiling face, the Henry HVB160 cordless looks very similar to the old plug-in version, but there’s a battery pack where the power cord used to be.
 The £300 price tag makes it considerably more than the standard model though, which you can pick up for just over £100.

 This cordless version of Numatic’s most-loved vacuum is the first bagged cordless cleaner we’ve seen, and is very different to the slim stick designs favoured by rival brands.
 This means you get a generous dust capacity of six litres.
 Other cordless models typically have a capacity of one litre or less.